xnfan/WriteYourOwnPythonVirtualMachie/LexicalAnalyzer_CH2/readme.md

 ## tokenize_and_compute.py
 get tokens of an expression and return its computing results
 notes: 2 / 4 * 2 means 2 / 8 = 0.25.
 To get the expected results, you should input (2 / 4) * 2

+## tokenize.cpp
+get tokens of an expresion by C++.

+## AST.py
+get an abstract syntac tree of an expression.